skymaze/gnss_comm/README.md

 This package requires some features of C++11.

 ### 1.2 ROS
-This package is developed under [ROS Kinetic](http://wiki.ros.org/kinetic) environment.
+This package is developed under [ROS2 Humble](https://docs.ros.org/en/humble/index.html) environment.

 ### 1.3 Eigen
 Our code uses [Eigen 3.3.3](https://gitlab.com/libeigen/eigen/-/archive/3.3.3/eigen-3.3.3.zip) for matrix manipulation.
 After downloading and unzipping the Eigen source code package, you may install it with the following commands: